 Understand how temperature affects how far your EV can go on a full battery.

-While a vehicle’s published range is based on standardized testing performed on a dynamometer in a test facility, EVs, like gas cars, perform differently in real-life conditions depending on terrain, passenger load, speed, driver behavior or outdoor temperature.
+EVs, like petrol cars, perform differently in real-life conditions depending on terrain, passenger load, speed, driver behaviour and outdoor temperature.
 These factors all impact the vehicle's fuel economy (how far a vehicle can go on a given amount of fuel — kWh in the case of EVs) and therefore its range.

 While both are a measure of efficiency, as you can see, one is the inverse of the other.
 Fuel economy prioritises distance, whereas consumption highlights the amount of fuel needed to travel a given distance.
 Multiplying the fuel economy by the battery size (generally measured in kilowatt-hours, kWh) will give you the vehicle’s range.

-The more energy a vehicle’s battery pack can store, the longer its range, but this is impacted by the vehicle’s design (weight, shape, size, etc.) which sets the parameters of how efficient the vehicle can be.
-For a bus to go as far as a 60kWh sedan, it would need a much bigger battery.
+For a bus to go as far as a 60kWh car, it would need a much bigger battery.
 However, external conditions can negatively or positively impact the vehicle’s fuel economy on any given trip.
 This is not unique to electric cars.
 Slamming on the accelerator between traffic lights or driving on a frigid day means worse efficiency regardless of how you fuel your car.

 Day-to-day range is affected by temperature primarily due to auxiliary heating and cooling.
-Energy from the battery not only powers the vehicle, but also the auxiliary systems, most notably regulating the temperature of the vehicle cabin and battery.
+Not only does energy from the battery power the vehicle, it also powers auxiliary systems, most notably regulating the temperature of the vehicle cabin and battery.

 People often assume range loss in cold temperatures is due to reduced battery performance.
 While lithium-ion batteries are more sluggish in extreme temperatures (cold temperatures impact their ability to store and release energy), this has far less impact on range than auxiliary load.
 Additionally, automakers have designed battery thermal management systems to keep batteries within an optimal temperature range, further minimising loss in battery performance (but costing us auxiliary load).